CryonicEngine/AssetRegistry/README.md

 ]
 ```

-## Adding New Assets
+## Adding New Assets / Contributing
 1. Create a GitHub repository for the new asset.<br/>
 2. Add a manifest.json file and include all relevant asset information.
-You can refer to the [AI Pathfinding manifest file](https://github.com/CryonicEngine/AI-Pathfinding/blob/main/assets.json) as an example.<br/>
+You can refer to the [AI Pathfinding manifest file](https://github.com/CryonicEngine/AI-Pathfinding/blob/main/manifest.json) as an example.<br/>
 3. Fork this GitHub repository.<br/>
 4. Update assets.json to include the new asset at the bottom.<br/>
 5. Submit a pull request.<br/>

 ## License
 This registry is licensed under the [GPL-3.0 License](LICENSE).
 Refer to individual asset repositories for their respective licenses.

-## Contributing
-We welcome contributions!
-If you’d like to add an asset to the registry or update an existing one, please follow the steps under “Adding New Assets” and submit a pull request.
-For major updates or questions, please open an issue.